Generalized Transport Characterizations for Short Oceanic Internal Waves in a Sea of Long Waves: Wave-Wave interactions in the scale separated limit

-The final result is then \BEA \frac{\partial \langle n_{\p} \rangle}{\partial t}= - \nabla_{\p_i}\cdot \int\limits^t_{t-\tau} {\cal C}_{ij}(\p,t,t^{\prime}) dt^{\prime} \cdot \nabla_{\p_j} \langle n_\p \rangle - \nabla_{\p_i} \langle \dot \p_i \rangle \langle n_\p \rangle. \EEA
+The final result is then \BEA \frac{\partial \langle n_{\p} \rangle}{\partial t}= - \nabla_{\p_i}\cdot \int\limits^t_{t-\tau} {\cal C}_{ij}(\p,t,t^{\prime}) dt^{\prime} \cdot \nabla_{\p_j} \langle n_\p \rangle \;\; - \;\; \nabla_{\p_i} \langle \dot \p_i \rangle \langle n_\p \rangle. \EEA

-Convergence of the time integral, in which one can replace the lower limit of integration by $-\infty$, is the hallmark of a Markov approximation which we investigate further in the companion manuscript.

-This equation encapsulates our fundamental theoretical result: The transport equation changes from diffusion to an expression that involves both advection and diffusion in the spectral domain.
+Convergence of the time integral, in which one can replace the lower limit of integration by $-\infty$, is the hallmark of a Markov approximation which we investigate further in \cite{polzinCompanion}.
+This equation encapsulates our fundamental theoretical result: The transport equation changes from diffusion (\ref{KurtsFavoriteEqn}) to an expression that involves both advection and diffusion in the spectral domain.
 Instead of being a no-flux stationary state, the GM76 spectrum, for which $\langle n_\p \rangle \propto m^0$, now supports a downscale action flux.

-Also worthy of note is that we have introduced the ray path decorrelation (Lagrangian) time scales, rather than Eulerian, analogous to the distinction between \cite{kraichnan1959structure} and \cite{kraichnan1965lagrangian}.
+Our decomposition of wavenumber tendency into mean drift and dispersion about that mean drift provide a concrete mathematical interpretation for an interaction timescale $\tau_i$: